WildCodeSchool/Express-Quests/README.md

 cp .env.sample .env
 ```

-Then adjust varibales in `.env` to match your own environment.
+Then adjust variables in `.env` to match your own environment.

 # Run the app